 Health, safety and privacy are paramount for Kennedy Krieger Institute.

-We are continuously monitoring and responding to the rapidly changing COVID-19 situation.
+We are continuously monitor and respond to the changing public health environment.

 If you already have an appointment, there’s no need to cancel.